vkoop/simple-server-backup/README.md

 EXCLUDES - path to exclude during rsync e.g.:

 EXCLUDES=("logs" "system/tmp")

+LOCAL_DATA_TARGET - local path that should be used when syncing server with local data with sync_data
 ```

 ## Supported tasks

 ### Backup data

 Backup server data with a given config

 ```